sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 ---
 Goodix Fingerprint(Not works), BOE Screen 1080p(works without HW Acceleration), ov9734 Camera (maybe fix with beta arg), Everest ES8316 audio(Not supported but, wanna try patch it)

-## Misc:
-This is based on Olarila RAW MacOS Images.
-In future, I'll try use Opencore for newer versions.